 Aoibh Crimmins (Ní Chroimín)

 Aoibh Crimmins (Ní Chroimín) is a doctoral candidate at Trinity College Dublin.
 Her thesis will explore the commemoration and promotion of the German musical and literary canon in Thuringia and Saxony between 1945 and 1961, and analyse the relationship between cultural heritage, memory, and national identity in East Germany during the transition from National Socialism to communism.
+She is currently a research assistant at Trinity College Dublin on a project about Irish Jews in the fashion industry.

 More broadly her research focuses on culture and nationalism in Ireland and Germany between 1890 and 1960.
 Her interests include cultural nationalism; “high” culture in Germany in the long 1950s; Irish-German relations; Irish nationalism in a European context; the influence of Romantic Nationalism on modern political discourse; the relationship between nationalism, democracy and totalitarianism; the social history of classical music in Europe; perceptions of Jews in Irish society; and Holocaust reception and the perception of the Second World in Ireland.